covid19track/covid-v1/README.md

-# COVID-19 / Statistics
+# COVID-19.Tracker
-COVID-19.Tracker is an open-source pandemic analysis tool, with it you can get information about the COVID-19 coronavirus outbreak.
+### COVID-19.Tracker is an open-source pandemic analysis tool, with it you can get information about the COVID-19 coronavirus outbreak.

 ## Under the hood
 * HTML5/CSS/JS is the frontend